 You know that exercise is good for you – but with so much conflicting advice out there, how do you know that you’re fuelling your body properly when it comes to nutrition and exercise?
+With the gyms closed and the majority of us spending more time at home, it can be hard to stick to a good fitness and healthy eating routine for some, whilst others might be finding they are working out more than ever.

-When it comes to making sure your body can perform at its best and recover properly, both pre-workout snacks and post-workout meals are important and can make a huge difference to your workout routine - be it running, weight-lifting, yoga, or something completely different.
+Either way, when to making sure your body can perform at its best and recover properly, both pre-workout snacks and post-workout meals are important and can make a huge difference to your workout routine - be it running, weight-lifting, yoga, or something completely different.

 Easy does it

 "Take new exercise plans step by step.
 Look at your diary and see what you can fit into your lifestyle in a way that’s achievable and not overwhelming.
-It might be getting up 30 minutes earlier three days a week, or scheduling in gym sessions.
+It might be getting up 30 minutes earlier three days a week, or scheduling in workout sessions.
 Building a habit is the most important thing – you want to be fit for life, not just for six weeks!"

 Set a time